Satanaelcode/DarkClient/README.md

 For instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

 ### Install Dev build
 Build the Jar from Source directly

-**WARNING**: Dev builds a instable
+**WARNING**: Dev builds a instable.
 ## Info

 Fabric _~~Utility Mod.~~_ Hack Client.